 How do you feel about the potential of recent and upcoming innovations in MCTlive?
 Is there anything particular you are excited about?

 I’m really excited about the Freddie Mac Rapid Commit.
-It’s the missing link as far as tying his agency executions together.
+It’s the missing link as far as tying my agency executions together.
 Wells Fargo bid tape AOT has also been huge.
 We’re also excited about Amerihome being added on October 1st.

 FURTHER READING – Recent Innovations by MCT